 What makes this breed compatible with huskies is the idea that German Shepherds are large dogs, which means they can stand their ground against huskies.
 Moreover, they have great endurance and stamina and are known for their high energy levels to match huskies.

 # 4 – Alaskan Malamutes

-Malamutes can make great companions for huskies due to the fact that they are considered as cousins to the husky breed.
-Alaskan malamutes are larger than huskies, which makes them more likely to win a fight or at least hold their own against a husky.
+Malamutes can make great companions for huskies due to the fact that they are considered cousins to the husky breed.
+Alaskan malamutes are larger than huskies, making them more likely to win a fight or hold their own against a husky.
 Though this breed can’t match huskies in terms of speed, they make extremely playful companions.

 # 5 – Dalmatians